Skip to Content

 During light rain, don’t just retreat inside.
 Places such as Lynn Canyon are just waiting to be explored!
 Plus, as a popular tourist attraction, you’ll have much fewer people around on a rainy day.

-Related Read: Check out more easy hikes in Vancouver.
+Related Read: Check out more easy hikes in Vancouver that are great in the rain or on a clear day!

 2. Go whale watching